LilaKelland/LilaKelland/README.md

 ### Hi there and welcome to my github page!

-I’m currently learning the fundamentals of software development through projects to smooth small anoyances in daily life.
+I’m currently learning the fundamentals of software development through projects that smooth small anoyances in daily life.

 I've got 2 personal projects on the go:
 ### UnBurnt